m3db/proposal/README.md

 - If a Proposal issue leads to a design doc:

   - The design doc should be presented as a Google Doc and must follow [the template](https://docs.google.com/document/d/1UwCaJKt2D8eRtQtmjGfljsDHBU4FBHt95h4BzIlft5g/edit#heading=h.apjxh9h6zbke).
-  - The design doc should be linked to the opened GitHub issue.
+  - The design doc should be linked from the opened GitHub issue.
   - The design doc should only allow edit access to authors of the document.
+  - Do not create the document from a corporate G Suite account, if you wish to edit from a corporate G Suite account then first create the document from a personal Google account and grant edit access to your corporate G Suite account.
-  - Comment access should be accessible by the public.
+  - Comment access should be accessible by the public, make sure this is the case by clicking "Share" and "Get shareable link" ensuring to select "Anyone with the link can comment".

 - Once comments and revisions on the design doc wind down, there is a final discussion about the proposal.